agpavlik/Advanced-JS-Notes/README.md

 // It accepts parameters and whatever is in the last parameter of the function will be the actual code body. const four = new Function("num", "return num");
 four(4);
+// Almost everything in JavaScript can be created with a constructor.
+Even basic JavaScript types like numbers and strings can be created using a constructor.

+// examples of constructor functions in JavaScript const five = new Number(5);
+const assignFive = 5;

+// this is different than using regular assignment const newString = new String(`I am a new string`);
+const assignString = `I am an assigned string`;
 ```

 `Higher order functions` is a function that either takes a function as an argument or returns another function.
 There are 3 kinds of functions in JavaScript: